Digimon Story: Time Stranger

-is a role-playing video game developed by Media.Vision and published by Bandai Namco Entertainment.
+is a 2025 role-playing video game developed by Media.Vision and published by Bandai Namco Entertainment.
 It is the seventh game in the Story subseries of Digimon games, releasing eight years after Digimon Story: Cyber Sleuth – Hacker's Memory.
-It was released worldwide for PlayStation 5, Xbox Series X/S, and Windows on October 3, 2025.
-(Note: In Japan, October 2 for consoles and October 3 for Windows via Steam.)
+It was released for PlayStation 5, Xbox Series X/S, and Windows on October 3, 2025, (Note: In Japan, October 2 for consoles and October 3 for Windows via Steam.) and was released for Nintendo Switch and Nintendo Switch 2 on July 10, 2026.